 If you like truffles and you want to experience a Tuscan typical food delicacy and excellent wines you cannot miss this special wine and food tour.
 This experience has been designed to meet a real truffle hunter and explore one of the best wineries of Chianti Classico.

 The tour starts from Florence and will bring you off the beaten path of Tuscany, which is very well appreciated for white and black truffles.
 Once at the place, a truffle hunter will take you to a walk through the woods along with his dog.
-This is an experience open to everyone love wilderness and trekking even if is not a difficult stroll.
+This is an experience open to everyone who loves wilderness and trekking even if is not a difficult stroll.

-On request, it is possible to stop at the second winery set in the Chianti Classico wine region for a deep wine tasting of excellent wines.
+In the early afternoon, we will stop at the second winery set in the Chianti Classico wine region for a deep wine tasting of excellent wines.

 I can not overstate what a unique and valuable experience this was.
 The highlight of our trip.

 We started the day at a rural villa/farm in San Miniato.
 The farm produces Chianti wine, pecorino cheese (from sheep), olive oil, honey, and truffle products.
 ALL from the land of the farm.
 We spent time outside with a truffle hunting dog “Choco” and the truffle hunter Francesca - who is also an incredible host and chef.
 Francesca owns the villa where we had our lunch.